V1B3hR/adaptiveengineer/roadmap.md

-Of course.
-This is an excellent exercise.
-By synthesizing our conversation into a formal roadmap, we can solidify the vision and create a clear, actionable plan.
-Here is a proposed `ROADMAP.md` for the `adaptiveengineer` project, built directly from our discussion.

----

 # Roadmap: The Adaptive Engineer

 This document outlines the strategic development plan for the `adaptiveengineer` project.
 It follows a phased approach, starting with a robust foundation in Artificial Life (ALife) and progressively integrating sophisticated Artificial Intelligence (AI) capabilities.